Minimum system requirements

 To close a task that has been assigned to a vehicle, either notify Fleet Engine that the vehicle has completed the stop where the task takes place, or remove it from the list of vehicle stops.
 To do so, you can set the list of the remaining vehicle stops just as when updating the task ordering for a vehicle.

 If a task was not yet assigned a vehicle, and it needs to be closed, update the task to a CLOSED state.
-However, you can not reopen a CLOSED task.
+However, you can't reopen a CLOSED task.

 Closing a task does not indicate success or failure.
 It indicates that the task is no longer considered in progress.
 For shipment tracking, it is important to indicate the actual outcome of a task so a delivery outcome can be shown.